suttondemlong/Parks-ALERT-/README.md

 #### MVP

 - Access and implement data from the NPS Alert System API
-- Create a search bar that has drop down menus with options referencing the information from the NPS API
+- Create a search bar that uses two-letter state codes to access the information from the NPS API
-- Return results from NPS API, with links to the actual articles written by NPS
+- Return results from NPS API
 - Design functionality that will allow for new searches to replace old searches
-- Use media query to accomodate mobile devices seamlessly
+- Use media query to accomodate mobile devices
 - Write CSS that is functional and legible using flex and dynamic response tools

 #### PostMVP